xbach/docs/trezor-apps/copay.rst

 Imagine that Alice, Bob and Charlie are managing company bitcoin funds together.
 For this purpose they will create 2-of-3 shared wallet where transactions has to be signed by two of them.
 Thus when Alice creates and signs transaction proposal, she needs Bob or Charlie to coopeate and sign her proposal to make a transaction on behalf of the company.

-Alice initiates shared wallet creation in Copay using her Trezor and then she shares invitation with Bob and Charlie, so that can join the wallet using their Trezors.
+Alice initiates shared wallet creation in Copay using her TREZOR and then she shares invitation with Bob and Charlie, so that can join the wallet using their TREZORs.

 From application menu in Copay, she selects **Add Wallet** > **Create New Wallet**.
-After filling out her name and wallet parameters on the **Shared Wallet** tab, she selects Trezor Hardware Wallet from Wallet Seed menu and enters an unused shared Trezor account.
+After filling out her name and wallet parameters on the **Shared Wallet** tab, she selects TREZOR Hardware Wallet from Wallet Seed menu and enters an unused shared TREZOR account.

 .. image:: images/copay01.png

 .. important:: Shared accounts (BIP48) are different from your personal accounts (BIP44) and can't be viewed in TREZOR Wallet.
 User must choose a unique shared account number that is not already used in other shared wallet.
 If selected account is not unique, Copay will notify user.

-When Alice confirms to **Create 2-of-3 Wallet**, Trezor Connect dialog will appear and let Alice to connect her TREZOR, authenticate with PIN, check and confirm the action.
+When Alice confirms to **Create 2-of-3 Wallet**, TREZOR Connect dialog will appear and let Alice to connect her TREZOR, authenticate with PIN, check and confirm the action.
 After exporting two account public keys, Copay will display **wallet invitation**, secret that will Alice share with their colleagues.

 .. image:: images/copay05.png

 To join the created wallet, Bob and Charlie have to launch their Copay app and select **Add Wallet** > **Join Shared Wallet**, paste the wallet invitation.
-Since they want to join using their TREZORs, they will select Trezor Hardware Wallet from Wallet Seed menu and enter an unused shared Trezor account in the similar way as Alice and hit **Join**.
+Since they want to join using their TREZORs, they will select TREZOR Hardware Wallet from Wallet Seed menu and enter an unused shared TREZOR account in the similar way as Alice and hit **Join**.
 After everybody joins, all copayers will be able to see a new wallet in their Copay app.

 .. image:: images/copay06a.png
 .. image:: images/copay06b.png